It’s the morning of the wedding, and the scene is set in Hero’s bedroom.

 Hero has sent Ursula off to go get Beatrice, and Margaret is helping Hero get dressed.
 They go back and forth fondly over what Hero should wear.
 Margaret describes the beautiful dress Hero will wear as full of gold, silver, and pearls, but Hero seems uncomfortable.

 Hero hopes the dress will bring her joy, because she says her heart is heavy.
 Instead of noting that Hero is clearly unhappy and has a weird feeling, Margaret makes a joke about the fact that soon, Hero’s chest will be heavy under the weight of a husband.
+Hey-o!
 These people and their cheap sex jokes.
-Incorrigible.